-Among the network architecture, head-end equipment in the MCR (master control room) is the core part of the MTV services.
-MTV service plans such as source encoding method, channel configuration, and bit-rate allocation are implemented with head-end equipment in the MCR.
-Items such as type and quality of services, programme schedules are implemented in this process.
+Among the network architecture, head-end equipment in the MCR (master control room) are the core part of the MTV services.
+MTV service plans such as source encoding method, channel configuration, and bit-rate allocation are implemented with head-end equipments in the MCR.
+Items such as type and quality of services, program schedules are implemented in this process.